Skip to content

 Healthy Things to Cook When You’re Bored

 Another option is to look at what’s being served in Michelin starred restaurants.
 A lot of the meals are starting with healthy seasonal ingredients and elevating them to fine dining.
-Browse through menus and make a list of what you find interesting.
-Now you know what’s for dinner for a while.
+Browse through menus and make a list of what you find interesting, and especially take note of textures and crunchy elements such as nuts and seeds.
+This should give you some great dinner inspiration, just make sure you have the elbow grease to spare.

 If you’re really not feeling the kitchen at the moment, have a collection of healthy snacks.
 Remember, anything you serve at dinner time is dinner.
 The same is true of breakfast and lunch.
 No matter what kind of eating habits you’re sticking to, there will be snacks you can rely on.
-Our Food Allergy Help 101 Courses might be of assistance in the areas, especially if you’re still relatively new to free-from living.
+You could create a lean meat, cheese, vegetable, and fruit platter for yourself, or have something as simple as quinoa with maple glazed chickpeas and carrots.

-For those who are on a health journey for one reason or another, I encourage you to batch cook.
-When you have meals that are ready to go in the freezer, this can eliminate the need to think when it comes to meal times.
+For those who are on a health journey for one reason or another, I also want to encourage you to batch cook.
+When you have portions that are ready to go in the freezer, this can eliminate the need to think when it comes to meal times.
 On the Advanced Recipe Search on RAISE, Freezer Friendly is an option.
 Plug in your needs then scroll down and select freezer friendly as well to see options just for you.

 Cool Things to Cook For Dinner